Colby College's Acceptance Rate Results for the Class of 2029

-Jump To
+Skip To

-What Are Extracurriculars?
+What Are Extracurricular Activities?

-How to Build Outstanding ECLs
+How to Build Outstanding Extracurriculars

-What Admissions Officers Want to See
+What Admissions Officers Look For

 In this blog, we'll explore 5 different ways to build outstanding extracurriculars.
-We'll also take a look at what admissions officers want to see in your extracurriculars
+We'll also take a look at what admissions officers want to see in your extracurriculars.

 Extracurricular experiences help convey who the applicant is beyond their academics.
-They help Admissions Officers determine the applicant’s fit and how the student will contribute to the university’s community.
+They help Admissions Officers determine the applicant’s fit and how the Australian student will contribute to the university’s community.

 Extracurriculars include activities completed during high school, at school, or outside of school.
 They can be online or in-person, and formal or informal.